Flemington renewal program

 The planning proposal has been referred to the Social Housing Renewal Standing Advisory Committee.
 This committee gives independent advice on planning proposals to the Minister for Planning.

-Any interested person or organisation can make a submission to the committee by 5pm on 28 July 2017.
+Submissions to the committee closed on 28 July 2017.

-Learn more about the process or make a submission on Engage Victoria's Debneys Precinct: Flemington Estate Renewal consultation.
+Learn more about the process on Planning Victoria's Debneys Precinct: Flemington Estate Renewal page.

 We’re talking to residents, neighbours, communities and stakeholders about the best way to renew these estates and make them great places to live.